-SAN RAFAEL, CA: Westamerica Bancorporation (Nasdaq: WABC), parent company of Westamerica Bank, generated net income for the third quarter 2019 of $20.4 million and diluted earnings per common share (“EPS”) of $0.75.
-These results compare to net income of $19.6 million and EPS of $0.73 for the second quarter 2019 and net income of $17.0 million and EPS of $0.63 for the third quarter 2018.
+SAN RAFAEL, CA: Westamerica Bancorporation (Nasdaq: WABC), parent company of Westamerica Bank, generated net income for the third quarter 2021 of $22.1 million and diluted earnings per common share (“EPS”) of $0.82.
+Third quarter 2021 results include “make-whole” interest income on corporate bonds redeemed prior to maturity, which increased EPS $0.02.
+These results compare to net income of $22.6 million and EPS of $0.84 for the second quarter 2021, which included “make-whole” interest income on corporate bonds redeemed before maturity, which increased EPS $0.04.

 Westamerica Bancorporation’s wholly owned subsidiary Westamerica Bank, operates commercial banking and trust offices throughout Northern and Central California.